veracity/veracity-documentation/sections/vap/admin-tab/manage-files.md

 6. In the right corner, select the **Upload** button.

 If you get a warning when VAP checks your report's data sources, follow the troubleshooting recommended in the warning.

+Note that:
+* If you are using a database for the first time in VAP, use the icons from the warning message to set the credentials for the database.
+* If your data source cannot be automatically refreshed, you can either check whether your data is stored in a [location supporting refreshable data sources](../data.md) or accept the default fix (no automatic data refresh) and do manual data updates by replacing the file with your report.